Tips on how you can reduce water wastage in your home.

 Despite the cost of stepping onto the property ladder steadily increasing, the number of first-time buyers looking to purchase a home has remained strong.

 With this in mind, government initiatives such as Shared Ownership and Help to Buy Equity Loan aim to make home ownership viable for those without access to a large pot of cash.
+The Own Your Home government website can provide further information including how to find an agent.

 Shared Ownership or Help to Buy Equity Loan: which one is right for you?